MarioHsiao/Dow-Jones-Infrastructure/docs/Content/Components/PortalHeadlineList/DataModel.md

 Property 						| Description
 --------------------------------|----------------------------------------------------------------------------------------------
-authors[]						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. baseLanguage					| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. baseLanguageDescriptor			| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. codedAuthors[]					| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. contentCategoryDescriptor		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. contentSubCategoryDescriptor	| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. hasPublicationTime				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. headlineUrl						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. mediaLength						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. modificationDateDescriptor		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. modificationDateTime			| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. modificationDateTimeDescriptor	| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. modificationTimeDescriptor"		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. publicationDateDescriptor		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+authors[]						| String array representing the authors of the current headline. baseLanguage					| String representing the base language code of the headline.
+Ex. "en" or "fr". baseLanguageDescriptor			| String representing the full qualified name of the language.
+Ex.
+"English" or "French". contentCategoryDescriptor		| String representing the full qualified name for the category of content that the headline falls into. contentSubCategoryDescriptor	| String representing the full qualified name for the sub-category of content that the headline falls into. hasPublicationTime				| Boolean, repesenting whether or not the headline has a publication time associated with it. headlineUrl						| String representing a url associated with the headline for click-throughs. mediaLength						| String representing the time span of a Multimedia based headline. modificationDateDescriptor		| String representing the Date portion of when a headline was last modified. modificationDateTime			| ISO formated string represeting the Date and Time of when a headline was last modified. modificationDateTimeDescriptor	| String representing the Date and Time of the headline.
+It will include time if applicable. modificationTimeDescriptor		| String representig the Time portion of when a headline was last modified. publicationDateDescriptor		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. publicationDateTime				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. publicationDateTimeDescriptor	| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. publicationTimeDescriptor		| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. reference{}						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. snippets[]						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. sourceCode						| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. sourceDescriptor				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
-Sed a rutrum mauris. thumbnailImage[]				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
+Sed a rutrum mauris. sourceCode						| String representing the code of the source for the headline.
+Ex. "j" sourceDescriptor				| String representing the full qualified name of the source for the headline.
+Ex.
+"The Wall Street Journal" thumbnailImage[]				| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. title							| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris. toolTip							| Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 Sed a rutrum mauris.